The Spacetime Approach to Quantum Mechanics: The Quantum Mechanics of Closed Systems

-The first and last equality are the definition \(foureight).
-The second equality is true because of the decoherence condition \(fourseven), and the third because of \(fourtwo).
+The first and last equality are the definition \eqref{foureight}.
+The second equality is true because of the decoherence condition \eqref{fourseven}, and the third because of \eqref{fourtwo}.
 Thus, decoherence implies the probability sum rules needed for a consistent assignment of probabilities.

 Measured alternatives decohere but an alternative need not be a participant in a measurement situation in order to decohere.
 In cosmology, quantum theory predicts the probabilities of alternative sizes of density fluctuations one minute after the big bang, in a universe in which these alternatives decohere, whether or not anything like a measurement was carried out on them and certainly whether or not there was an observer around to do it.
-Decoherence is thus a more precise, more general, and more observer-independent notion than measurement and replaces it in the quantum mechanics of closed systems as the criterion determining which sets of histories can be assigned probabilities. .26 in \taghead{5.} \centerline{\bf V. A Generalized Sum-Over-Histories Quantum} \centerline{\bf Mechanics for Spacetime Alternatives}
+Decoherence is thus a more precise, more general, and more observer-independent notion than measurement and replaces it in the quantum mechanics of closed systems as the criterion determining which sets of histories can be assigned probabilities.